This is a summary of the frequently asked questions on MV smart cameras. It is divided into the following sections:

 What is an API?

 An API is a set of routines, protocols, and tools that allows applications to communicate with each other.
 Essentially, an API is a messenger that will deliver requests and responses from the provider you want to talk to.
 For example, you can request a list of zones from a specific camera from one of the MV Sense APIs, and the API will return this list to you.
 This greatly simplifies application development requiring information from external sources.

 I don’t see the option for “Sense” on my camera’s settings.
 How do I use MV Sense?

-Ensure the camera is a second-generation (MV*2) and on MV 3.22 firmware or later.
+Ensure the camera is a second-generation (MV*2) or later and on MV 3.22 firmware or later.

 How does MV Sense work?

 Several APIs are available through MV Sense which is outlined in this article.
 You can obtain three types of data insights through the MV Sense APIs about the people detection metadata generated through the MI edge analytics running on a second-generation Meraki camera.
 These APIs can be summarized as follows:

 Historical Aggregate: How many people were here at X time?